The Purple Gang (film): Production

+The movie was one of a series of gangster films financed by Allied Artists after the success of Al Capone (1959).

-The Purple Gang was directed by Frank McDonald and was produced by Lindsley Parsons under the company Lindsley Parsons Productions, Inc. The film details the formation of The Purple Gang and their criminal operations in Detroit, Michigan.
+The Purple Gang was directed by Frank McDonald and was produced by Lindsley Parsons under the company Lindsley Parsons Productions, Inc.

+The film details the formation of The Purple Gang and their criminal operations in Detroit, Michigan.
 It left out that the majority of The Purple Gang was Jewish.

 The film opened with newsreels and Congressman James Roosevelt, the son of Franklin D. Roosevelt, saying that "despite its entertainment value, the film points out that only by an awakened citizenry can crime be successfully fought."
 Roosevelt's introduction is followed by a statement that explains the plot of the film.
 1930s newsreel footage is interspersed throughout the film.
 The Los Angeles Evening Citizen News said that the film's narration "adds a convincing documentary flavor to the picture."
 The narration was provided by Barry Sullivan as his character Bill Harley.

 Release

 The film was released on January 5, 1960 by Allied Artists.
 It was released on VHS in 1992 and on DVD in 2011 through the Warner Archive Collection.